valeryleslie/Movie_Search/README.md

-# Movie_Search
-Movie Search and Display Manager with a GUI!
+# Movie Search and Display Manager
+Source data: Rotten Tomatoes Most Anticipated Movies of 2021

+## Back-end

 This back-end of this program traverses through a website, "https://editorial.rottentomatoes.com/article/most-anticipated-movies-of-2021/", and used BeautifulSoup and requests to obtain data points of movies listed in the website.
 Data is then created into a SQL database and .json file.
 The processing of this website from its HTML code is cumbersome, hence the many if statements in the backend processing of this website into data structure.
 However, they are a way to navigate through inconsistency with the website's HTML counterpart despite the neat display.